Pedromaia26/LAPR2-ISEP/docs/SprintB/US7_CreateEmployee/US7.md

 > **Question:** Which attributes a employee have?
 >
 > **Answer:** Employee ID, Organization Role, Name, Address, Phone Number, E-Mail, Standard Occupational Classification (SOC) code.
+>
+> **Question:** "When creating a new employee, the attributes 'Employee ID' and 'Doctor Index Number', are implemented by the administrator or incremented by the system?"
+>
+> **Answer:** Only the employee ID should be generated.
+The Doctor Index Number should be introduced by the administrator.

 ### 1.3.
 Acceptance Criteria